inivekin/abosa/abosa.typ

 lest I find rest, I can attest,
 I live to see that you live yours as I don't need to live my best.
-My breath recycled I replace,
-inhaling, taking new found ware recepticle that cleans headspace with petrichor of compressed air.
 I must address incessant pings,
 I stop and from addendum pluck what's learnt about pendulums' swing and how the weight assists the buck.
+My breath recycled I replace,
+inhaling, taking new found ware, recepticle that cleans headspace with petrichor of compressed air.
-I did not think I'd spar ire,
+I did not think I'd spar with ire,
 I've not the pride of warrior, but I have mind that moves slyer with message left to courier